Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Final entropy is computed from the agreed entropy sidecar SHAMap, not from a node's opportunistic local `pendingReveals_` map.
 This prevents different local reveal subsets at timeout boundaries from producing different entropy.
+The accepted-hash latch is the ledger-material boundary: a node that misses the bounded observation window falls back instead of injecting from a local candidate map.
+That does not make accept-vs-timeout decisions global; it makes any non-fallback injection depend only on the sidecar root that this node accepted, with ordinary validation quorum resolving boundary timing.

 ## Entropy Alignment Rules